asdiml/ctf-public/picoCTF/Pwn/cachemeoutside/notes.md

             +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-To maintain this, `malloc_usable_bytes` is typically a multiple of 16 (by rounding up the number of bytes of memory allocated).
+For the alignment of potentially complex data structures on the heap, on 64-bit systems, the heap is 16-bit aligned, and for 32-bit systems, the heap is 8-bit aligned.
+This is done by rounding up the number of bytes of memory allocated.

-Note that the pointer returned by `ptmalloc` points to the `mem` section, not the beginning of the chunk which would be the `chunk` section.
+The pointer returned by `ptmalloc` points to the `mem` section, not the beginning of the chunk which would be the `chunk` section.

 ## Understanding tcache